 These days, the sweet spot seems to be at around 3 months before the trip.

 Be careful, don’t book too early!
-People who book their flights very early (like 6 months in advance or more) usually go for a special occasion like a honeymoon for example, or have specific, fixed dates for their trip.
+People who book their flights very early (like 6 months in advance or more) usually go for a special occasion like a honeymoon for example or have specific, fixed dates for their trip.
 They will book the trip no matter the price.
 Airlines know that and increase the prices of their flights.

-I don’t recommend relying on last minute flights either; it is not as good as before and often concerns unusual city pairs.
+I don’t recommend relying on last-minute flights either; it is not as good as before and often concerns unusual city pairs.

 Cheaper Flight Hack #9 – When to book budget flights

 If you intend to book a flight with a budget airline, then the sooner your book the better.
-Low cost airlines function differently, and usually their cheaper seats are sold first, with the most expensive ones remaining at the end.
+Low-cost airlines function differently, and usually, their cheaper seats are sold first, with the most expensive ones remaining at the end.

 Cheaper Flight Hack #10 – Luggage

-Sometimes when we travel for a short distance, we immediately search for low cost flights, without even looking at traditional airlines.
+Sometimes when we travel for a short distance, we immediately search for low-cost flights, without even looking at traditional airlines.

-Keep in mind that budget airlines may offer really cheap fights but will make you pay for any checked luggage.
+Keep in mind that budget airlines may offer really cheap flights but will make you pay for any checked luggage.
 If possible, try to squeeze everything you need in your carry-on luggage to avoid that extra cost.
 Knowing how to pack light can save you a lot of money!

 If you can’t, then it might be worth comparing with flights offered by traditional airlines.
 They also offer nice deals from time to time, and checked luggage will be included in the price.